zmcartor/homestead-guide/source/glossary.rst

       Interprocess communication (IPC) is a set of programming interfaces that allow a programmer to coordinate activities among different program processes that can run concurrently in an operating system.

    attach
-      The command used to initiate the Ethereum Javascript console.
+      The command used to initiate the Expanse Javascript console.

    daemon
       A computer program that runs as a background process instead of in direct control by an interactive user.